jocelynmutso/documentation-test/src/markdown/001_advanced_operations/006_using_custom_variables.md

 ![age context variable](/advancedoperations/age3.png)

 Now that we have a variable created, we want to put it to use by inserting it into a response field.
-To do this, the we take the variable ID and surround it with curly braces`{ }`.
+To do this, the we take the variable ID, surround it with curly braces`{ }`, and insert it in the field where we want to use it.
+In this case, it is in the "Label" field of ageQuestion1.

 So, the variable's ID is `age`, but when used in a response field, we must refer to it as `{age}`.

-In this next step, we create a boolean response field and place our context variable inside, remembering to surround it with curley braces: `{age}`.
+In this next step, we create a boolean response field and place our context variable inside, remembering to surround it with curly braces: `{age}`.
 This boolean response field will ask the user if his/her age is equivalent to the default value set by the context variable, which we set to 15.
 We then preview the variable on the filling side:

 ![Age context variable](/advancedoperations/age-context-variable-preview1.png)

 Before you can actually preview the form, it is important to remember that, whenever context variables are exist in a dialog, whether or not they are being used at the time, you will need to declare or check their default values before the filling side preview mode can be shown.
-This means that, after you click Preview but before you see your form, you will be presented with the Context Variable Preview Modal window as seen below.
+This means that, after you click Preview but before you see your form, you will be presented with the Context Variable Preview window as seen below.
 This window will show you your context variables and any default values you have given them.

 In the example below, you can see here that a value of 15, which we set for our `{age}` context variable, shows up as the default value.
 This value will appear on the filling side unless we type in a different value.